y0m0/CV/README.md

 **System Administrator, Web Runner** *Turin, Italy*
 *2011*
-Sys Admin and Instructor for a open source based internet point part of a town founded project, aiming to give access to technology for citizens that can't afford it
+Sys Admin and Instructor for an open source based internet point part of a town founded project, aiming to give access to technology for citizens that can't afford it

 **On site IT Technician, One Click** *Turin, Italy*
 *2007 - 2011*